 - 4.5.1 The quorum of the Authority and its committees, sub-committees, boards and panels shall be half of the total number of members (rounded up) provided that no quorum shall consist of fewer than three members.
-No formal business shall be transacted at any meeting unless a quorum is present. - 4.5.1 The quorum for Authority meetings is half the membership.
-The quorum for committees and sub-committee (with the exception of the Professional Standards Cases Sub-Committee, which has its own arrangements), is one third of its membership (rounded up) provided that no quorum shall consist of fewer than three members.
 No formal business shall be transacted at any meeting unless a quorum is present. - 4.5.2 A quorum must exist throughout the meeting.
 If, at any stage during the meeting, the Chair declares that there is not a quorum present, the meeting shall stand adjourned until the date and time fixed for the next ordinary meeting, unless another date is subsequently agreed.